NCAS-CMS/cfa-conventions/source/cfa.md

 associated with a fragment dimension of size 1.

-The definitions of the fragments and the instructions on how to aggregate them, i.e. the *aggregation definition*, are provided by the `aggregated_data` attribute.
-This attribute takes a string value, the string being comprised of blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a component of the aggregation definition, and `variable` is the name of a variable that contains the values that configure the component for each fragment.
+The definitions of the fragments and the instructions on how to aggregate them are provided by the `aggregated_data` attribute.
+This attribute takes a string value, the string being comprised of blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that contains values that configure that instruction for each fragment.
 The order of elements is not significant.

 Each variable referenced by the `aggregated_data` attribute must span the fragment dimensions in the same relative order as the aggregated